- Ch.1: Choose Your Hosting Provider

 Ch.
 9: Set Up Shipping & Payment

-This is the key part of any eCommerce store.
+This is the crucial part of any eCommerce store.
 We need a smooth checkout flow, a good payment gateway, and a shipping process for income to happen.

 A payment gateway is a web-based platform that connects your business to your bank, allowing you to accept and process payments.
 Your customers will be unable to complete the checkout process without it; for more information on the topic, head over to our article, where we discuss it in detail.